Ten-man Greece hold firm to frustrate Japan

 NO PENETRATION

-Japan, who started with attacking midfielder Shinji Kagawa on the bench, had the better of a goalless first half without ever really penetrating the Greek defence.
+Japan, who started with attacking midfielder Shinji Kagawa on the bench, had the better of a goalless first half without ever really penetrating the Greek defense.

 Yuya Osako created the best of Japan's chances - coming closest when he curled a shot just wide of the post after 21 minutes - while a Keisuke Honda free kick from the edge of the box tested Greek goalkeeper Orestis Karnezis.